haiku/website/content/blog/harshitsharma/2022-09-12_gsoc_2022_final_report_improving_the_calendar_application.md

 In this PR, we implemented the Filter Feature.
 It's UI and working can be seen [here.](https://drive.google.com/file/d/1DIrfn43473RxbImjlKKm0K4hkmvPBYTp/view?usp=sharing)

 So, now we can filter out the events as per the keywords entered.

+### How to test?

+I also have created a bash script to add demo events on any certain day, so that we can test out the filtering.
+Here is a link to it: https://github.com/harshit-sharma-gits/Bash-Scripts/tree/main/Calendar

+Just place the `addEvents.sh` in the events directory (`~/config/settings/Calendar/events`) and open the terminal there.
+Then run `./addEvents.sh` in the terminal you opened.

 ## Reminders